Inside this article

 Another recurring problem can be related to the migration from cities to rural areas.
 The difficulty and distance from stores and warehouses —typically located in cities or peripheral areas— also poses a challenge to the costs, delivery times, and purchasing experience of the buyer.

 However, these are not the only problems that the transportation sector faces in relation to last-mile deliveries.
 Customer satisfaction is the focus of many online stores focused on long-term growth.

 Because what do customers want?
 Free, fast shipping, flexible delivery options, and quality customer service.

 To achieve this, you can start by automating and optimizing internal processes such as shipping-issue prevention and management, shipment tracking, and the returns process.

-If you are determined to take your last-mile deliveries to the next stage, take a look at the following tips.
+If you are determined to take your last-mile logistics to the next stage, take a look at the following tips.

 6 last-mile challenges & 6 last-mile trends that solve them